-Use it when you don't want the head of the fixture, or screw the bolt forward from the HDI surface you are working on.
+Use it when you don't want the fixture's head, or screw the bolt forward from the HDI surface you are working on.
 On the other hand, countersunk holes have different styles because of their different angles.
 With countersinking, all your screws can have the same depth.

 2、 Countersink VS Counterbore Symbol

 In drawing or design, symbols are used as a representation of the actual material or technique.
 With characters, there is room for dimensional consistency and tolerance of specifications.
-Also, it is much faster and even easier to write the symbol of material or quantity as opposed to spelling it out with actual words on a drawing.
+Also, it is much faster and even easier to write the symbol of material or quantity instead of spelling it out with actual words on a drawing.
 It is not only against drawing protocol but will also make your work clustered.

 Symbols represent basic protocol in drawing, design, or mathematics.
 In a building or house plan drawing, symbols are used as a faster means of conveying information.
 Here, the character of a countersink and that of a counterbore is duly represented.
 It is often side by side with the symbol of diameter and accompanied by a numerical value.

 A countersink symbol looks like the letter V. When you think about it when you look at a countersunk hole from the side, it resembles the letter V.